cnakpil/atls4630-fwd-temp/documentation/week2/week2.md

 ---

+## Coding

+I wanted to use fewer specific element ID's to style my CSS and more classes and inheritance.
+I'm still unsure as to the industry standard class/id conventions, but it seemed wise to practice something that I'm unfamiliar with.

+Additionally, flexboxes aren't something that I'd call my strength.
+Thus, I challenged myself to build the entire layout of my site using only flexboxes.
+Prior to this, I'd always used CSS grids which, while easier for me to conceptulize, required a significant amount of work to make responsive.

-## Low Fidelity Wireframes
+### Low Fidelity Wireframes

-Contrary to proper logical order, I returned back to making some lower fidelity wireframes to help me plan the html code structure for my various layouts and pages.
-Planning out the code by hand before I begin allows me to do the code equivalent of "measure twice, cut once".
+To pull off my flexbox commitment, I returned back to making some lower fidelity wireframes to help me plan the html code structure for my various layouts and pages.
+Planning out the code by hand before I began allowed me to do the code equivalent of "measure twice, cut once".

 <p align="center">
     <img src="images/landing.jpg" width=100% alt="Landing Page Wireframe">